 - We chose to eat before entering the venue at a nearby shopping area off Angeles Crest Highway and Foothill Blvd. at La Cañada Flintridge Town Center where there’s a The Habit Burger Grill, Blaze Pizza, Chipotle, Luna Grill and more.
 There are a lot of other restaurants on Foothill on your way to the Gardens.

 - OFFICIAL Enchanted: Forest of Light info from Descanso Gardens

 Phew!
 I think that’s it!
 Please let me know if you have any other questions about our experience.

 Where to stay if you want to make this an overnight trip?

 We have stayed in Pasadena before and talked about doing that for our trip to the gardens.
 I can vouch for the Old Town Pasadena Hotel (Courtyard by Marriott Los Angeles/Pasadena/Old Town) which allows you to be within walking distance of tons of restaurants and even get you going on a light rail adventure from the nearby Gold Line station.
 Plus you are near Huntington Gardens and Kidspace Children’s Museum!

-Or if you want to go really fancy you can stay at the 5 star luxury Langham Huntington Pasadena hotel (I’ve never stayed, but it’s on my list!).
+Or if you want to go really fancy you can stay at the 5 star luxury Langham Huntington Pasadena hotel (we love this place!).
 Check the prices before you write it off, they may have some lower rates in winter?
 We can hope!

 If you want to see lights closer to home in Orange County: